-SenderIP Can be any, none, hostname, or a unicast IP Address.
+SenderIP Can be "any", "none", hostname, or a unicast IPv4 or IPv6 address.
 SenderPort (SRT modes only) Is the UDP destination port of the peer SRT device used for the connection.
 ListeningIP Can be a Multicast IP address or optionally the unicast IP address of the decoder.

-RecvPort Is the UDP port on which the decoder is receiving the stream. ---------- ---
+RecvPort Is the UDP port on which the decoder is receiving the stream.